vgwb/Antura/docs/en/dev/game-modules/MiniGame.md

 Environment graphics, like trees, are selected in the scene in order to match the current world of the MiniGame (there are 6 worlds).
 To do so, you must use the following auto-switching component: **AutoWorldPrefab**.

-- Create an empy game object
+- Create an empty game object
 - Add the "**AutoWorldPrefab**" component on it
 - Select the **Prefab Set**, using the inspector
 - In the **assets** tab you will find a list of possible assets, e.g.